evildmp/afraid-to-commit/docs/git/remotes.rst

 This means: create and switch to a new local branch called *additional-branch*, based on branch *additional-branch* of the remote **upstream**.

-Managing *master* on the command line
+Managing *master* on the commandline
 ====================================

 Until now, you have only updated your *master* on GitHub using GitHub itself.
-Sometimes it will be much more convenient to do it from your command line.
+Sometimes it will be much more convenient to do it from your commandline.
 There are various ways to do it, but here's one::

     git checkout master # switch back to the master branch